EmiliaGenadieva/real-estate-price-prediction/README.md

  Issues met : there are advertisements of new sale properties which can't be filtered by search.
 They are quickly noticed in a file with url links and manually removed.
 These pages have no valuable information which we can use.
 We notice quickly the differences in the urls.

    ## Personal situation
-   Each member of the team at last expressed that he wants to further improve the code and the quality of the datafields.
+   Each member of the team expressed that he wants to further improve the code and the quality of the datafields.
+   ## Analysis
+   >The project continues with analysing the contents of the data.
+There are many different tools to visualize the different fields of the dataset.
+Different libraries are used to plot the number columns and summarize the values.
+One can select only a subset of the whole dataset.